 I am a night cat.
-So I am not into sleeping so much, but when I do, I want it perfect.
+Since I don't sleep so much, I want it perfect in the rare occasion that I do.
 When it doesn’t happen to me, I get stressed.
-And when I am stressed, I resort to a lot of things like chewing on hair, cuticles or gum.
-Or pole dancing on my tripod.
-Maybe taking one hour baths where I reenact scenes from Psycho.
+And when I am stressed, I resort to a lot of things like chewing on hair, or my cuticles.
+Or pole dancing.
+On my tripod (there is a way).
+Maybe taking hour long baths where I reenact scenes from Psycho.
 You know, just normal people things.
 But when these don't work, I do some filthy midnight baking.
-And this one particular night, I have decided to bury myself alive in a delightful chocolate cheesecake and let her take my stress away.
+And this one particular night, I decided to bury myself alive in a delightful chocolate cheesecake and let her take my stress away.
 I did not care about my sleep anymore; I would have the warmth of cheesecake.

 Fast forward to 3 in the morning.
-My chocolate cheesecake is in the oven, waiting to be sliced into.
-Dishes are done.
-I rub my appletini body cream on and sit back.
-A few more minutes in and she comes out with that perfect satin finish top that always melts my heart.
-She smells of dew-drop mornings – maybe if mornings came in chocolate.
-And there I accomplish two tasks at one go.
+My chocolate cheesecake was in the oven, waiting to be sliced into.
+Dishes were done.
+I rubbed my appletini-scented body cream on and sat back.
+A few more minutes in and she came out with that perfect satin finish on top that always melts my heart.
+She smelt of dew-drop mornings – only if mornings came in chocolate.
+And just like that, I had accomplished two tasks at one go.
 1) Stress-relief midnight baking.
-2) Launch of my little journey with cheesecakes.
+2) Launch of my little journey with cheesecake.

-‘No more cheesecake for me, please!’ he says.
+‘No more cheesecake for me,’ he said.
 I do understand.
 For some, it's tough to fall in love.
 Oh dear goodness, my boy.
 The things that you are missing.

-I have plenty of childhood memories associated with cheesecake but in a very odd way.
-I never ate a cheesecake until I was 25, nor have I had anyone in my family bake them let alone know what it is.
-How it associates with my childhood is through my mother’s bread pudding.
+So what's this story about finding love?
+My memories associated with cheesecake is very odd.
+I never ate one until I was 25, nor have I had anyone in my family bake them let alone know what it is.
+How it associates with my childhood is through my mother’s simple bread pudding.

-To make my journey a little trippier, I'll be jiving with disco legends and, will be sharing each of them as my Cheesecake Song for every post.
-Many of them could be extremely cheesy for some of yours' liking.
+To make my journey a little trippy, I'll be jiving with disco legends and, will be sharing each of them as my Cheesecake Song for every post.
+Many could be extremely cheesy for some of yours' liking.
 But remember: Too much cheese is always good.

 Today: The Jacksons' version of Mick Jackson's 1978 song called Blame it on the Boogie